Date: May 3, 2021

 5G for IOT?, we discussed the current release’s shortcomings from an IoT perspective.
 However Release 17, which is not scheduled to be frozen until at least early 2022, holds many possibilities, including9:

-2. This is because they lack the human ability to apply learnt knowledge in a specific context to new situations.
+Although there has been vast advancements in artificial intelligence recently, it can be said that robots and AI remain “dumb” in many ways - especially when solving new problems or navigating unfamiliar environments2.
+This is because they lack the human ability to apply learnt knowledge in a specific context to new situations.
 For example, DeepMind’s game-playing algorithm AlphaGo can beat the world’s best Go masters, but it cannot apply the learnt strategy beyond the realms of the board10.
 So although deep-learning algorithms are good at detecting and learning patterns, they cannot “understand” and adapt instinctively to a changing world.

 An interesting new methodology to improve the skills of AI is to expand its senses.
 What if you can create a new multi-modal intelligent system by combining the advanced capabilities of speech technology, vision technology and natural language processing?
 Would AI with all these abilities be able to “talk” about what it sees and hears - gaining human-like intelligence?
 Would AI with multiple senses be able to achieve more flexible intelligence and show a degree of common sense?

 This may just be possible due to the latest advances made in language-processing algorithms like OpenAI’s GPT-3 which combines with computer vision to create bimodal visual-language AI models.
 Last September, the researchers at the Allen Institute for Artificial Intelligence, AI2, created a model that can generate an image from text - showing the ability for algorithms to associate words with visual information.
 And not long after that in November a model was developed by researchers at the University of North Carolina which can incorporate images into existing language models.
 Using these ideas, OpenAI extended their GPT-3, releasing two visual-language models in early 2021.
 One of the models can link objects in an image to words that describe them and the second model can generate images based on a combination of concepts it has learnt.
-For example, if you instruct it to “create a painting of a surfer sitting on a beach with his surfboard at sunset”, it can create many combinations of such a painting based on what it has learnt before about the different items10
+For example, if you instruct it to “create a painting of a surfer sitting on a beach with his surfboard at sunset”, it can create many combinations of such a painting based on what it has learnt before about the different items10.

 These more sophisticated multi-modal systems could arguably be less easy to trick, be more reliable as it may fail less in unfamiliar surroundings, and thus be safer.
 This opens up may possibilities for the likes of more advanced robotic assistants and self driving cars, to name a few.
 It will be interesting to see how this development evolves.

 Figure 3.
-Multi-skilled AI (Selman Design - retrieved from MIT Technology Review)
+Multi-skilled AI (Selman Design - retrieved from

 Some of the technologies above already have proven results, like precision GPS, whilst others still have some way to go.
 All-in-all, it will be interesting to see where they end up and what solutions they will unlock.